tfrommen/progress-bars/README.md

 #### `class`

 The `class` shortcode attribute represents the according HTML attribute of the `<progress>` element.
-If you provide an empty string (or a string of only whitespace characters), the `class` HTML attribute will not be rendered.

-The default value is an empty string, which means the HTML attribute will not be included in the generated markup.
+The default value is an empty string, however, the rendered progress bar will always have the HTML class `progress-bar`.

 **Usage Example:**